charlesrocabert/SigmaFGM/README.md

 * CBLAS

 ### 3. Software compilation
+Download the latest release of &sigma;FGM, and save it to a directory of your choice.
+Open a terminal and use the <code>cd</code> command to navigate to this directory.
+Then follow the steps below to compile and build the executables.

 #### User mode
 To compile &sigma;FGM, run the following instructions on the command line: